 - Alternatively, multi-gene panels that include some/all of the genes of interest may be used.

-- Sequence analysis of the mitochondrial genome is also possible but increases the detection of variants of unknown clinical significance (see Molecular Genetics, Pathogenic allelic variants).
+- Sequence analysis of the mitochondrial genome is also possible but increases the detection of variants of uncertain clinical significance (see Molecular Genetics, Pathogenic allelic variants).

-As alternatives to blood leukocytes, buccal mucosa, muscle, or urine sediment can be tested for mtDNA mutations.
+As alternatives to blood leukocytes, buccal mucosa, muscle, or urine sediment can be tested for mtDNA pathogenic variants.

-Prenatal diagnosis and preimplantation genetic diagnosis (PGD) for at-risk pregnancies require prior identification of the disease-causing mutation in the family.
+Prenatal diagnosis and preimplantation genetic diagnosis (PGD) for at-risk pregnancies require prior identification of the pathogenic variant in the family.